Advertisement

 Online agents have different packages – and change them often – so compare who does what and how they are rated on our comparison table.

 Some online agents will take offers, discuss them with you and negotiate the price for you.
 Others will leave it up to you.
 If you don’t want to haggle, you should choose an online agent who will do it for you.
-Before deciding, take a look out our free guide on negotiating the right price.
+Before you decide, see our guide to accepting an offer on your house.

 Arguably, online estate agents do not have the same commission-based incentive as a high street agent to get you (and them) the highest sale price possible.
 But online agents say if they don’t do all they can to help customers sell their homes and provide a great service, then they would be out of business.